ben-sb/javascript-deobfuscator/README.md

 # General purpose JavaScript Deobfuscator

-A deobfuscator to remove common JavaScript obfuscation techniques.<br/>
+A simple but powerful deobfuscator to remove common JavaScript obfuscation techniques.
+I may host it on a website in the future.<br/>

 ## Features
 * Unpacks arrays containing literals (strings, numbers etc) and replaces all references to them